Multiplicity fluctuations and correlations in 5.02 TeV p+Pb collisions at zero impact parameter: Results and model comparisons

 Finally, Fig.~\ref{fig:dipolepearson} depicts the rapidity correlation.
 We plot the Pearson correlation coefficient, defined as

 where $\sigma(Y_1,Y_2)$ is the relative covariance matrix.
 It gradually deviates from unity as the difference between the two rapidities increases.
-This phenomenon is responsible for the rapidity decorrelation, which has been much studied in the context of anisotropic flow~\cite{CMS:2015xmx}.
+This phenomenon is responsible for the rapidity decorrelation, which has been much studied first in the context of anisotropic flow~\cite{CMS:2015xmx} and more recently for multiplicity fluctuations~\cite{Rohrmoser:2019xis,Jia:2020tvb}.
 In the dipole model, the correlation remains very strong even at large relative rapidities.